 It is sad, yet fact that military working dogs are considered equipment and our pets are considered property.

-While speaking with another Fun Paw Care dog trainer in Miami, we were discussing the appalling laws regarding our pets and other sentient being in this country.
+While speaking with another Fun Paw Care dog trainer in Los Angeles, we were discussing the appalling laws regarding our pets and other sentient being in this country.
 When I speak with clients about how they should have their dogs microchiped the topic of dogs as “property” often comes up.
 The conversation often continues on detailing the depressing laws that dictate, if their dog was ever stolen, the penalties for the thievery are paltry; your beloved pet is considered property or equipment by United States law (Animal Welfare Act of 1966).
-I’m not sure if these labels and terms disturb you as much as I, but labeling intelligent, feeling, sentient beings as “things” to be discarded and used, is as insulting to us as it is demeaning to them.
-Sentient beings were created to be loved; things were created to be used.
-The world becomes dangerous when things are loved and sentient beings are used.
+I’m not sure if these labels and terms disturb you as much as I, but labeling intelligent, feeling, sentient beings as property and “things” to be discarded and used, is as insulting to us as it is demeaning to them.
+Sentient beings have vast array of feelings; things don’t and were created to be used.
+The world becomes dangerous when ironically and perversely things are loved and sentient beings are used.
 This perverse inanimate object labeling needs to be addressed and changed.

 Equipment or property connotes and dictates an inability to feel, suffer, perceive, and experience profound pain, grief, fear, joy, and love.
 When I describe my ceiling fan, I do not think of that piece of equipment and property as the same as a living, breathing, feeling, and loving sentient being.